juliemr/minijasminenode/README.md

 ======

 Based on Jasmine-Node, but minus the fancy stuff.
-This node.js module makes the wonderful Pivotal Lab's jasmine (http://github.com/pivotal/jasmine) spec framework available in node.js.
+This node.js module makes Pivotal Lab's Jasmine (http://github.com/pivotal/jasmine) spec framework available in node.js or via the command line.

 features
 --------

 MiniJasmineNode exports a library which
-- places Jasmine in Node's global namespace, similar to how it's run in a browser
+- places Jasmine in Node's global namespace, similar to how it's run in a browser.
-- adds asynchronous testing with done().
 - adds result reporters for the terminal.
 - adds the ability to load tests from file.
+- adds focused specs with `iit` and `ddescribe`.

-The module also contains a command line wrapper that can be run with
+The module also contains a command line wrapper.

-    ./bin/minijl specDir/mySpec1.js specDir/mySpec2.js

-For more info on the command line wrapper

-    ./bin/minijl --help

 installation
 ------------